HyperGAN/HIPs/HIPs/hip-1.md

 #### `author` header

 The `author` header optionally lists the names, email addresses or usernames of the authors/owners of the HIP.
 Those who prefer anonymity may use a username only, or a first name and a username.
-The format of the author header value must be:

 This field is optional.

-> Random J. User &lt;address@dom.ain&gt;

-or

-> Random J. User (@username)

-if the email address or GitHub username is included, and

-> Random J. User

-if the email address is not given.

-#### `type` header

-The `type` header specifies the type of HIP: Code | Standards | Meta

 #### `category` header